LDAWG-a11y/a11yWebApp/src/guides/using-office-365-accessibility-assistant.md

 • Use common words.
 Complicated longer words (8 or 9 letters) will cause readers to skip shorter words (3,4, or 5 letters) that follow
 • Use an Active voice rather than a Passive voice
 • Where possible, use words containing one to two syllables
-• Aim the language used at the level of a 9 year old as recommended by GOV.UK – remember in the UK, 7.1 million adults read at, or below, the level of an average 9 year old.
-WCAG 3.15 Reading Level (AAA) recommends providing a simplified version of the text if it requires a reading age of more than 12 years old
+• Aim the language used at the level of a 9 year old as [recommended by GOV.UK (external website)](https://www.gov.uk/guidance/content-design/writing-for-gov-uk) – remember in the UK, 7.1 million adults read at, or below, the level of an average 9 year old.
+[WCAG 3.15 Reading Level (AAA)  (external website)](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.1#reading-level) recommends providing a simplified version of the text if it requires a reading age of more than 12 years old
 • Use contractions, words made up of two short words joined with an apostrophe such as I’ve, can’t etc.
 • Do not use double negatives
 • Explain the unusual, to help give full information